1986 BMW M635 CSi – Majestic M-Sport

 is is where he learned his second lesson — if you want to restore a classic performance Beemer (of any variety), get to know some fanatics at your local dealer parts department.

-And yet another lesson Phil feels he should pass on — nd a mechanic who loves your car as much as you do, and let them get on with it.
+And yet another lesson Phil feels he should pass on — and a mechanic who loves your car as much as you do, and let them get on with it.

 Phil relocated to Wellington in 2005, and despite completing a great deal of work on the car over the years, he decided it wasn’t enough.
 He wanted only the very best for his BMW, and says you can only go so far with this type of vehicle if you’re just handling ongoing minor work.
 At the end of the day, if you want a world-class example, a full restoration is called for. it happened over nine months or so during 2014, under the expert guidance of e Surgery in Tawa, Wellington.

-Phil says he had confidence in going ahead with it because he found three great partners — Mike Bauke and his team at e Surgery, who coordinated the restoration effort, Vijay and the team at Page European, who lovingly maintained the car while it lived in Wellington, and the Je Grey BMW team — also in Wellington, and absolutely committed to sourcing the right OEM parts to complement the restoration e ort, no small task given the age and rarity of these cars.
+Phil says he had confidence in going ahead with it because he found great partners with the team at The Surgery, who coordinated the restoration effort, Vijay and the team at Page European, who lovingly maintained the car while it lived in Wellington, and the Je Grey BMW team — also in Wellington, and absolutely committed to sourcing the right OEM parts to complement the restoration e ort, no small task given the age and rarity of these cars.
 Phil’s wife provided much- needed support too — a vital aspect, of course!

 A new cross member was fitted, as poor jacking techniques over the years had caused a few unsightly dents. e body, including the engine bay, was treated to a fresh coat of Cirrus